 - Burn injury claims can take several months to several years, depending on the severity of the injury

-- Factors include severity of injury, ongoing medical needs, insurance company cooperation, and whether the case goes to trial
+- Factors include the severity of injury, ongoing medical needs, insurance company cooperation, and whether the case goes to trial

 - Munley Law always aims for timely results, but we’ll never settle for less than you deserve